-Nebraska residents, who number about 1.9 million, receive health insurance through their employers, the private individual market and programs such as Medicaid, Children’s Health Insurance Program (CHIP), Medicare and Obamacare (the Affordable Care Act, or ACA).1
+Nebraska residents, who number more than 1.9 million, receive health insurance through their employers, the private individual market and programs such as Medicaid, Children’s Health Insurance Program (CHIP), Medicare and Obamacare (the Affordable Care Act, or ACA).1

-About half of residents of the Cornhusker State receive health insurance through their work and one in seven are covered by Medicare.2
+More than 56% of residents of the Cornhusker State receive health insurance through their work and over 14% are covered by Medicare as of 2019.2

 Medicaid plays an essential role in Nebraska’s insurance picture, also covering one in seven residents.
 In late 2020, the state will expand Medicaid to cover all nonelderly adults under 138% of the federal poverty level.